-pmlogsize prints information about the size of the index, metadata
+pmlogsize prints information about the size of the index,

-data in production environments.
+archives with low-value data in production environments.

 The archive arguments can be any mixture of the names of the

 Note the semantics is a little different to other PCP tools in

 The available command line options are: